-In fiscal year 2006, the Commission had fifteen (15) authorized staff positions (FTEs).
-Commission staff includes the Executive Director, five attorneys, three investigators, a legal assistant, a legal secretary, a budget analyst, and two administrative support people.
+In fiscal year 2010, the Commission had fourteen (14) authorized staff positions (FTEs).
+Commission staff includes the Executive Director, the General Counsel, three staff attorneys, three investigators, two legal assistants, a staff services officer, and three administrative support personnel.
 All Commission staff members are full-time State employees.

-The Commission's legal staff, which consists of attorneys, investigators, a legal assistant and a legal secretary, is responsible for the evaluation and investigation of complaints.
-The investigators are primarily responsible for reviewing and evaluating new complaints and conducting in-house and on-site investigations.
-The legal assistant and legal secretary are responsible for performing legal research, preparing legal documents, and assisting the attorneys in the prosecution of disciplinary proceedings.
+The Commission's legal staff, which consists of attorneys, investigators, and the legal assistants, is responsible for the evaluation and investigation of complaints.
+The legal assistants are primarily responsible for reviewing and evaluating new complaints.
+The investigators handle in-house and on-site investigations.
+The legal assistants are responsible for performing legal research, preparing legal documents, and assisting the attorneys in the prosecution of disciplinary proceedings.
 The attorneys are responsible for responding to ethics calls, speaking on judicial ethics at educational/training seminars, investigating allegations of judicial misconduct or incapacity, and prosecuting disciplinary cases before the Commission, the Texas Supreme Court and its appointees.

 The Commission staff attorneys serve as examiners, or trial counsel, during formal proceedings and on appeals from Commission actions.
-The examiner is responsible for preparing cases for hearing and presenting the evidence that supports the charges before the Commission or a special master.
-The examiner handles briefing regarding special masters' reports, and presents cases orally and in writing in hearings before the Commission and appointees of the Texas Supreme Court.
-In certain cases, the Commission may employ special counsel, chosen from distinguished members of the bar, to assist staff in preparing and presenting these cases.
+The Examiner is responsible for preparing cases for hearing and presenting the evidence that supports the charges before the Commission, a special master, a special court of review or a review tribunal.
+The Examiner handles briefing regarding special masters' reports, and presents cases orally and in writing in hearings before the Commission and appointees of the Texas Supreme Court.
+In many cases, the Commission employs Special Counsel, chosen from distinguished members of the bar, to assist staff in preparing and presenting these cases.
+Attorneys from the Office of the Attorney General have also represented the Commission as Special Counsel in formal proceedings.

 The Executive Director heads the agency and reports directly to the Commission.
-The Executive Director is also the primary liaison between the Commission and the judiciary, legislators, the public and the media.
+The Executive Director is also the primary liaison between the Commission and the judiciary, legislators, other government officials, the public and the media.